-Alien Workers & POW Camps
+Alien Workers, POW Camps & Refugees

 The FCV was always an organisation that served rural communities by providing employment opportunities in times of hardship.
 During WW2 the capacity of the FCV to employ people usefully was tested further, by involvement in the establishment and management of camps in rural Victoria to house not only so-called “Alien Workers” but Prisoners of War.

 There are articles elsewhere on this website that speak directly to the involvement of the FCV in these activities.